 I have tried this needle a few times but, to be honest, end up going back to my 40 triangle for fine surface detail.
 However, its first barb is closer to the tip of the needle so ideal for really delicate surface work and details where getting the smoothest finish possible is top priority.
 It really is, horses for courses, so if you are ready to try a different needle it is definitely worth trying it.

 None of the following are necessary but I use them all the time for certain projects and they really help speed up the felting process.
 Especially useful if you are now a needle felting addict (you know who you are…) and unofficial member of the Lincolnshire Fenn Crafts NFA group, ‘Needle Felters Anonymous’.
 Hmm, I’m thinking T-shirts and badges…

 Wooden needle holder (Tulip holder): Can be bought with 3 or 4 needle holes, uses standard needles (supplied) and needles are removable and interchangeable.

-I rarely use mine but it is very useful if your fingers are sensitive to the thin top of the felting needle and you are felting for long periods.
+This is very useful if your fingers are sensitive to the thin top of the felting needle, you have mobility issues in your hands, or you are felting for long periods.

-Completely biodegradable (put the whole lot in the compost when it eventually wears out) and sustainable.
+A really popular alternative to foam, completely biodegradable (put the whole lot in the compost when it eventually wears out) and sustainable.
 I use it for all of the above as well as my foam.
 I make my own Hessian felting mats and they are available in the shop; just add 2lbs of Basmati organic, free range rice…just kidding, any rice will do.
-However, super easy to make your own if you have an old hessian/burlap shopping bag.
+However, it is super easy to make your own if you have an old hessian/burlap shopping bag.

 Top Tip: Lay a piece of craft felt or cotton on top of your rice bag to make it last longer.